OpenVoiceOS/ovos-skill-easter-eggs/README.md

-# Easter Eggs skill
+## Easter Eggs
+pop culture references skill

+## Description
-Some funny things for mycroft
+Some funny things for mycroft, mostly quotes from movies

-- current stardate
+## Examples
+* "current stardate"
-- open the pod bay doors
+* "open the pod bay doors"
-- laws of robotics
+* "first law of robotics"
-- how to play rock_paper_scissors_lizard_spock
+* "how to play rock_paper_scissors_lizard_spock"
-- how many languages do you speak
+* "how many languages do you speak"
-- do you like portal
+* "do you like portal"
-- what would duke nukem say
+* "what would duke nukem say"
-- what would HAL 9000 say
+* "what would HAL 9000 say"
-- what would glados say
-- what would arnold say
+* "what would arnold say"
+* "what would glados say"
-- what would bender say
+* "what would bender say"

+## Credits
+JarbasAI